 The interesting element of Wing Tsun kicks is that instead of chambering the leg and pivoting the knee like many other arts do, we thrust the foot by pistoning the knee.
 The elbow thrusts the fist, and the knee thrusts the foot.

 As the attacker approaches...

 ... he comes into kick range.
-The defender lifts the leg directly upward vs. chambering, and….
+The defender begins a 45-degree upward-angled kick vs. chambering, and...

 Ching-sun-gerk, or Front Thrusting-kick, can be employed at various heights, but its primary height is usually the waist.
 When you can kick with full power and at a parallel height (when your leg is parallel to the floor), then all kicks lower than that will generally see a great deal more power being released.

 Lower-level kicks are usually the norm in Wing Tsun, mainly because it is more difficult for the opponent to see.
 And if it is harder to see, then it is harder to defend against.
 The problem, however, is that many practitioners do not train their full power at a parallel level, which in turn sees a great deal of power lost that they can achieve.

 Therefore, always train this kick in the forms to be full power and ending the kick when it is parallel to the floor.